Ä¢¹½ÊÓÆµ

 Kersey is a tiny town located in the state of Pennsylvania.
 With a population of 797 people and just one neighborhood, Kersey is the 888th largest community in Pennsylvania.

-Unlike some towns, Kersey isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Kersey are a mix of both white- and blue-collar jobs.
+Kersey is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kersey is a town of professionals, managers, and production and manufacturing workers.
 There are especially a lot of people living in Kersey who work in management occupations (23.63%), food service (13.26%), and community and social services (12.10%).

 And if you like science, one thing you'll find is that Kersey has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Kersey is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Kersey doesn't have a public transportation system that people use for their commute.

-The education level of Kersey citizens is a little higher than the average for US cities and towns: 21.62% of adults in Kersey have at least a bachelor's degree.
+The citizens of Kersey are slightly better educated than the national average of 21.84% for all cities and towns, with 21.62% of adults in Kersey having a bachelor's degree or advanced degree.

 The per capita income in Kersey in 2022 was $40,228, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $160,912 for a family of four.
 However, Kersey contains both very wealthy and poor people as well.